Agarikon mushrooms (scientific name Laricifomes Officinalis) also known as “quinine conk” are wood-decay fungi belonging in…

 - Diabetes regulation.
 A water-based extract of the fungi has been found in a study to lower blood glucose levels in rats who were given the extract for several weeks.

-In addition to the above, mesima mushroom extracts can be used to treat excessive menstrual or intestinal bleeding.
+In addition to the above, mesima mushroom extracts are used to treat excessive menstrual or intestinal bleeding.
 They can also be used to control allergic reactions through the regulation of immune system cells.

 How To Cook Them